Barbara Hershey: Early life

 Barbara Lynn Herzstein was born in Hollywood, the daughter of Arnold Nathan Herzstein, a horse-racing columnist, and Melrose Herzstein (née Moore).
 Her father's parents were Jewish emigrants from Hungary and Russia, while her mother, a native of Arkansas, was a Presbyterian of Scots-Irish descent.

 The youngest of three children, Barbara always wanted to be an actress, and her family nicknamed her "Sarah Bernhardt".
 She was shy in school and so quiet that people thought she was deaf.
 By the age of 10, she proved herself to be an "A" student.
 Her high-school drama coach helped her find an agent, and in 1965, at age 17, she landed a role on Sally Field's television series Gidget.
-Barbara said that she found Field to be very supportive of her in her first acting role.
+Barbara said that Field was very supportive of her in her first acting role.
 According to The New York Times All Movie Guide, Barbara graduated from Hollywood High School in 1966, but David Carradine, in his autobiography, said she dropped out of high school after she began acting.